rajsaumyaa/quiz/README.md

 3. Answer each question by selecting an option and proceed.
 4. At the end of the quiz, review your score and correct answers.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with any improvements or bug fixes.